 Were a sub-file is touched by a selection I/O request, efficient construction of a selection I/O request describing I/O on the target sub-file

-Of the above, only 1) is of immediate interest, as the selections used in sub-filing I/O requests are expected to be relatively simple in all use cases of immediate interest. -
+Of the above, only 1) is of immediate interest, as the selections used in sub-filing I/O requests are expected to be relatively simple in all use cases of immediate interest.
+This can be efficiently accomplished in most cases by calculating the bounds of each selection, converting those bounds to file offsets, and checking these blocks for intersection with the sub-files.

-For 2) the p- Alternatively, we should observe that it is not strictly necessary to describe the potion of a selection I/O request directed at a given sub-file in selection I/O format – vector I/O will work, and may be preferable in some cases.
+For 2) the proposed improvements to the existing H5Sselect_project_intersection() function should improve sub-file selection construction efficiency.
+Alternatively, we should observe that it is not strictly necessary to describe the potion of a selection I/O request directed at a given sub-file in selection I/O format – vector I/O will work, and may be preferable in some cases.

 A further point is whether we will assume that the sub-filing VFD is built into the HDF5 library, and is thus eligible to use HDF5 internal API’s for the above purposes, or if we will need to extend the public API for this purpose.
 Current thinking is the former, but we should keep in mind the costs of changing our minds on this point.